Introduction to -CategoriesPermalink

 :::

-:::{.definition title=”Morphisms of functors / natural transformations”} A morphism in $\Fun(\mathcal{C}, \mathcal{D})$, say $\eta: F\to G$, is a functor $\eta: C\cross \Delta^n \to \mathcal{D}$ such that [
+:::{.definition title=”Morphisms of functors / natural transformations”} A morphism in \Fun(C,D), say η:FG, is a functor η:C×ΔnD such that [

 \ro{\eta}{\mathcal{C} \cross \ts{0}} &= F

 \ro{\eta}{\mathcal{C} \cross \ts{1}} &= G .]
-We call such an $\eta$ a natural transformation from $F$ to $G$. :::
+We call such an η a natural transformation from F to G. :::

-:::{.remark} Being an equivalence in $\Fun(\mathcal{C}, \mathcal{D})$ is equivalent to being a pointwise equivalence.
-I.e., $\eta$ is an equivalence iff the map $\eta_$ given by partially applying an object of $\mathcal{C}$ (i.e. a 1-simplex $\Delta^n \to \mathcal{D}$) is an equivalence in $\mathcal{D}$ for all objects $C\in \Ob(\mathcal{C})$. :::
+:::{.remark} Being an equivalence in \Fun(C,D) is equivalent to being a pointwise equivalence.
+I.e., η is an equivalence iff the map \eta_ given by partially applying an object of C (i.e. a 1-simplex ΔnD) is an equivalence in D for all objects C\Ob(C). :::

-:::{.definition title=”Equivalences of $\infty\dash$categories”} A functor $f:\mathcal{C}\to \mathcal{D}$ of $\infty\dash$categories is an equivalence iff there exists a functor $g: \mathcal{D}\to \mathcal{C}$ and natural equivalences [
+:::{.definition title=”Equivalences of -categories”} A functor f:CD of -categories is an equivalence iff there exists a functor g:DC and natural equivalences [

 f\circ g &\mapsvia{\sim} \id_{\mathcal{D}}

 g\circ f &\mapsvia{\sim} \id_{\mathcal{C}} .]
-If there exists such an equivalence, we will write $\mathcal{C}\homotopic \mathcal{D}$. :::
+If there exists such an equivalence, we will write CD. :::

 :::{.remark} For ordinary categories, there is a characteristic property that is much easier to write down in general than an explicit equivalence, namely being essentially surjective and fully faithful.
 We need the notion of mapping spaces to make that precise here. :::

-:::{.definition title=”Mapping Spaces”} For $a, b\in \Ob(\mathcal{C})$, we define a simplicial set $\Map_{\mathcal{C}}(a, b)$ as the following pullback:
+:::{.definition title=”Mapping Spaces”} For a,b\Ob(C), we define a simplicial set \MapC(a,b) as the following pullback:

-{\Delta^0} && {\mathcal{C} \cross \mathcal{C}} \arrow[”{(f, g)}”, from=1-3, to=3-3] \arrow[”{(a, b)}”’, from=3-1, to=3-3] \arrow[from=1-1, to=3-1, dashed] \arrow[from=1-1, to=1-3, dashed] \arrow[“\lrcorner”{very near start, rotate=0}, from=1-1, to=2-2, phantom] \end{tikzcd} Link to diagram
+\begin{tikzcd} {\Map_{\mathcal{C}}(a, b)} && {\Fun(\Delta^1, \mathcal{C})} & {} {\Delta^0} && {\mathcal{C} \cross \mathcal{C}} \arrow[”{(f, g)}”, from=1-3, to=3-3] \arrow[”{(a, b)}”’, from=3-1, to=3-3] \arrow[from=1-1, to=3-1, dashed] \arrow[from=1-1, to=1-3, dashed] \arrow[“\lrcorner”{very near start, rotate=0}, from=1-1, to=2-2, phantom] \end{tikzcd} Link to diagram

 :::

-:::{.remark} Here we use the fact if $F\in \Fun(\Delta^1, \mathcal{C})$, this data includes two maps $f, g: \Delta^0 \to \mathcal{C}$ given by restricting to the two vertices of $\Delta^1$.
-This allows us to define a map $(f, g)$ into $\mathcal{C}^2$.
-In that product, we also have the point $a, b$, which allows defining the bottom map $(a, b)$.
+:::{.remark} Here we use the fact if F\Fun(Δ1,C), this data includes two maps f,g:Δ0C given by restricting to the two vertices of Δ1.
+This allows us to define a map (f,g) into C2.
+In that product, we also have the point a,b, which allows defining the bottom map (a,b).

-Also note that if $\mathcal{C}$ is in fact an $\infty\dash$category, then $\Map_{\mathcal{C}}(a, b)$ is a Kan complex.
-The 0-simplices in it are precisely the morphisms in $\Fun(\Delta^n, \mathcal{C})$ with endpoints $a, b$, and there is a filling 1-simplex between any two such morphisms iff they are equivalent.
+Also note that if C is in fact an -category, then \MapC(a,b) is a Kan complex.
+The 0-simplices in it are precisely the morphisms in \Fun(Δn,C) with endpoints a,b, and there is a filling 1-simplex between any two such morphisms iff they are equivalent.
 We can thus conclude that [

 \pi_0 \Map_{\mathcal{C}}(a, b) = \ts{\text{Equivalence classes of morphism } f:a\to b} .] :::

-:::{.definition title=”Fully Faithful”} A functor $f: \mathcal{C} \to \mathcal{D}$ is fully faithful the induced maps [
+:::{.definition title=”Fully Faithful”} A functor f:CD is fully faithful the induced maps [

-f_*: \Map_{\mathcal{C}}(a, b) \to \Map_{\mathcal{D}}(f(a), f(b)) ] is a homotopy equivalence of Kan complexes for all pairs of objects $a, b\in \Ob(\mathcal{C})$. :::
+f_*: \Map_{\mathcal{C}}(a, b) \to \Map_{\mathcal{D}}(f(a), f(b)) ] is a homotopy equivalence of Kan complexes for all pairs of objects a,b\Ob(C). :::

-:::{.remark} Note that this does imply bijections on (equivalence classes) of morphisms in hom sets, i.e. on $\pi_0$, but in general this is much more because we are requiring an induced isomorphism on all higher homotopy groups as well. :::
+:::{.remark} Note that this does imply bijections on (equivalence classes) of morphisms in hom sets, i.e. on π0, but in general this is much more because we are requiring an induced isomorphism on all higher homotopy groups as well. :::

 :::{.warnings} This is not something that can easily be checked on just morphisms. :::

-:::{.definition title=”Essentially Surjective”} A functor $f:\mathcal{C}\to \mathcal{D}$ is essentially surjective iff for every $d\in \mathcal{D}$, there exists an object $c\in \mathcal{C}$ and an equivalence $d \homotopic f(c)$. :::
+:::{.definition title=”Essentially Surjective”} A functor f:CD is essentially surjective iff for every dD, there exists an object cC and an equivalence df(c). :::

-:::{.theorem title=”Characterization of equivalence of $\infty\dash$categories”} A functor $f: \mathcal{C}\to \mathcal{D}$ is an equivalence iff $f$ is fully faithful and essentially surjective. :::
+:::{.theorem title=”Characterization of equivalence of -categories”} A functor f:CD is an equivalence iff f is fully faithful and essentially surjective. :::

-:::{.definition title=”Full Subcategories”} Let $S \subset \mathcal{C}_0$ be some subset of objects, and define $\mathcal{C}_S \subset \mathcal{C}$ as a simplicial subset given by [
+:::{.definition title=”Full Subcategories”} Let SC0 be some subset of objects, and define CSC as a simplicial subset given by [

 \mathcal{C}_S \da \ts{\text{All simplices with vertices in } S} .] :::